-James Gatz did not come from a family of lavish wealth like those of West and East Egg, so when he gained his wealth working his way up the ladder of success, he wanted no tres with the man that he once was the changed his name just as he had changed his life, to show that he could control who he was.
-Egatsby's attitude toward wishing to control everything is pervasive throughout the novel and ties into Gatsby's overwhelming desire for his the wheel that night and bespite Nick's warnings, Gatsby refuses to let Daisy's reputation be ruined.
+Deception often has its roots in self-preservation.
+Many in many cases, the individual does not intend help or harm others through # his dishonesty, but rather aims to protect his own personal safety.
+This is the case for young James Gatz in F. Scott Fitzgeralds The Great Garsby, who deceives everyone he meets assumes a new persona to match his lavish, new life: Jay Gatsby.
+James Gatz did not come from a family of lavish wealth like those of West and East Egg, so when he gained his wealth working his way up of success, he wanted no tres with the man that he once was.
+He changed his name just as he had changed his life, to show that he could control who he was, & Gatsby's attitude toward wishing to control everything is pervasive throughout the novel and ties into Gatsby's overwhelming desire for love Daisy Buchanan.
+Jay Gatsby not only wants to have Daisy for his very own, the also desires to more protect her, At a turning point in the novel, Daisy is driving Gatsby's yellow car when she hiss named Myrtle, who happens to be Tom Buchanan's mistress, killing her instantly.
+Gatsby tells no the wheel that night and bespite Nick's warnings, Gatsby refuses to let Daisy's reputation be ruined.
 Gatsby is so blind in his love for Daisy that he is willing to deceive an entire community and take the blame for a crime he did not commit; a crime that eventually leads to his demise.